 Like I touched on in my “So you want to be a beauty editor…” post, people often assume that beauty editors have the same skills as actual makeup artists.
 SO not true.
 Even though I’ve written a zillion articles about everything from smoky eyes to liquid liner, for the most part I’m still learning and refining my makeup techniques like everybody else.
 (This entire site is my journey, folks.)

 However.
-There is one area I actually do consider myself quite proficient at, and that is the art of camouflage.
+There is one area where I actually do consider myself quite proficient, and that is the art of camouflage.
 Probably you got the hint seeing as I’ve posted about this incessantly.
 (I’m not joking: I’ve talked about the most common foundation mistakes, why I love HD powders, my favourite foundations, whether you need to re-think how you’re using concealer, and how I have a concealer wardrobe.)
 Skin is really, REALLY important.

 And let’s face it: nobody cares about your artful liquid liner application if you’ve got a flaming red spot stealing all the attention.
 Or a cold sore, or dark circles.
 So from me to you, here’s your guide to hiding all the bad so people can focus on the good.